Connecting everyone to the world of story

 Reviewed by Mia Macrossan

 This title is part of the First Knowledges for Younger People series which celebrates the wisdom and ingenuity of the First Peoples of Australia.
 They aim to give children a better understand of history and to look to the future with fresh eyes.
-They are based on adult books of the same name which include Songlines by Margo Neale & Lynne Kelly, 2020, and Caring for Country by Bill Gammage & Bruce Pascoe planned for 2025.

-Design & Building on Country shows how the Aboriginal people were skilled builders and designers for over 65,000 years.
+Design & Building on Country shows how the Aboriginal people have been skilled builders and designers for over 65,000 years.
 The book comprises nine chapters describing and explaining many aspects of Aboriginal life: from relationship to country to daily life, from feasts to making camps and shelters, from making weapons to building traps and more.
 Each topic explains how the relationship to Country is significant and important in every endeavour, how it impacts every aspect of life, both spiritual and material.

 Each chapter is enlivened by personal stories and accounts which help to make the sometimes dry text accessible to young readers.
 The bright colourful illustrations by Blak Douglas are plentiful and useful in aiding comprehension.
 The book’s design is child friendly, e.g. Bungarees full page ‘ad’ for organic hardware is humorous and memorable.